Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Results

-We proposed Glacier-VisionTransformer-U-Net (GlaViTU, Figure\,\ref{fig:glavitu}), a deep learning model, which is designed to capture both global and local image patterns.
-We compared it with DeepLabv3+/ResNeSt-101 as a baseline model by training on a multiregional dataset for glacier mapping using optical and elevation features.
-Five strategies to achieve high generalisation were explored: 1) a global strategy that implies one model trained over all regions, 2) a regional strategy that trains one model per one region, 3) a finetuning strategy in which the global model is finetuned for every region individually and 4) region encoding and 5) coordinate encoding strategies where we feed location data directly into the model.
-Coupled with the region encoding strategy, we also implemented bias optimisation that aimed at reducing the domain shift by adjusting biases introduced by the location data during inference.
-We tested these strategies on both the multiregional dataset and on completely temporally or spatially independent scenes (called standalone data) for spatial and temporal/cross-sensor generalisation tests.
-Also, we assessed the impact of different data modalities on mapping quality, testing the models on three data tracks: the first included only optical images and DEM; the second integrated optical, DEM, and thermal data; and the third combined optical, DEM, and SAR features, namely, intensity and interferometric coherence.
-In addition, we derived predicted confidence from Monte-Carlo dropout and plain softmax scores and compared those, as well as explored which targets exhibit low confidence scores.
-For details, we refer the reader to \hyperref[sec:methods]{Methods}.
+We propose Glacier-VisionTransformer-U-Net (GlaViTU, Figure\,\ref{fig:glavitu}), a deep learning model, which is designed to capture both global and local image patterns (see the details in the \hyperref[sec:models_for_glacier_mapping]{GlaViTU} subsection) and trained it on the tile-based dataset.
+Five strategies to achieve high generalisation were explored: 1) a global strategy that implies one model trained over all regions, 2) a regional strategy that trains one model per one region or a group of regions (e.g., sharing similar characteristics such as debris cover percentage), 3) a finetuning strategy in which the global model is finetuned for every region (or a group of regions) individually and 4) region encoding and 5) coordinate encoding strategies where we feed location data, respectively, one-hot encoded regions and geographical coordinates, directly into the model.
+Coupled with the region encoding strategy, we also implemented bias optimisation that aimed at reducing the domain shift by adjusting biases introduced by the location data during inference (see the details in the \hyperref[sec:strategies_towards_global_glacier_mapping]{Strategies towards global glacier mapping} subsection).
+We tested these strategies on both the tile-based and independent acquisition test datasets.
+In addition, we derived predictive confidence from Monte-Carlo dropout\supercite{gal_mcdropout_2015} and plain softmax scores\supercite{goodfellow_dlbook_2016}, performed calibration to better align confidence with actual accuracy for more reliable interpretation and compared those, as well as explored which targets exhibit low confidence scores (see the details in the \hyperref[sec:uncertainty_quantification]{Uncertainty quantification} subsection).
+For a detailed description of what metrics we used to evaluate our results, please see the \hyperref[sec:accuracy_assessment]{Accuracy assessment} subsection.